 Can low or high levels of HbA1c mean you’re diabetic?

+The NHS recommends to take a HbA1c test every 3-6 months.
 However, a blood test with such a result would not normally be the sole basis for a diabetes diagnosis, a GP would also consider other factors such as lifestyle, medications and any symptoms being experienced.

 How to maintain healthy HbA1c levels